buckinha/SWM1/README.md

      Currently, this defaults to 0, so you will ALWAYS simulate the same sequence of fires unless you vary it yourself.
 To set to complete random (non-replicable) use "random_seed=None"

-model_paramters: Various parameters controlling the dynamics of the MDP model.
-See source code for options
-     (I'll document it eventually...) and the formal model documentation for what each variable controls.

 SILENT: boolean; Should the model suppress it's results to standard out.
 Default=False

+model_paramters: Various parameters controlling the dynamics of the MDP model.

+        Current options are key:value pairs.
+Values are numeric for all options.

+            "Suppression Cost - Mild Event": Cost in this timestep for suppressing a mild fire event.

+            "Suppression Cost - Severe Event": Cost in this timestep for suppressing a severe fire event.

+            "Severe Burn Cost": Cost in this timestep for a severe fire burning.

+            "Vulnerability Change After Suppression": (typically positive) change in the probability of severe fire after suppression

+            "Vulnerability Change After Mild": (typically negative) change in the probability of severe fire after a mild fire event

+            "Vulnerability Change After Severe": (typically negative) change in the probability of severe fire after a severe fire event

+            "Timber Value Change After Suppression": change in timber value (which produces the reward in each timestep) after a fire suppression (typically positive)

+            "Timber Value Change After Mild": change in timber value (which produces the reward in each timestep) after a mild fire (typically positive)

+            "Timber Value Change After Severe": change in timber value (which produces the reward in each timestep) after a severe fire (typically negative)

-PROBABILISTIC_CHOICES: boolean; Setting to false will disable a crucial component of the random decision
-     making process and has a huge effect on the model dynamics.
+            "Probabilistic Choices" - BOOLEAN: Setting to false will disable a crucial component of the random decision making process and has a huge effect on the model dynamics.
 However, the decision process becomes deterministic given a particular series of fires and weather, which can be helpful, depending on your use of the model.

+            "Starting Vulnerability": The probability (0 to 1) that the initial forest will have a severe fire on the next fire event.

+            "Starting Timber Value": The starting timber value, which is also the initial state reward before modifications by fire suppression, fire behavior, etc...

+            "Starting Habitat Value": The starting value for habitat.
+(See formal documentation for this additional metric.)

 ```python
 #import SWM